viz-cx/docs.viz.cx/docs/accounts.md

 Each account on the blockchain has a supply of energy, which is measured as a percentage.
 The maximum energy value is 100%, the minimum can be -100%, that is, less than 0%.

 Energy is needed to send [awards](./economy.md#awards) to other users.
 If there is not enough energy, then the account will not be able to reward the participant with the required amount of tokens, and if the energy is equal to or less than 0%, then the account will not be able to send the reward at all.
-However, he will still be able to perform other operations on the blockchain, for example, transfer tokens between accounts, vote for delegates and do whatever he can with 100% energy.
+However, he will still be able to perform other operations on the blockchain, for example, transfer tokens between accounts, vote for witnesses and do whatever he can with 100% energy.
 Read more about the awards in the [Activity awards] section (./ecomomy.md#award).

 Energy is wasted in two cases.
 First, when the account rewards the participant.
 In this case, the user himself indicates how much energy he wants to spend, and the size of the reward depends on this amount.
-Second, when the account [delegates shares](./economy.md#shares) to another user.
+Second, when the account [witnesses shares](./economy.md#shares) to another user.

 Delegation occurs in two cases: when registering an account through delegation and when delegating a share to an existing account.
 With any delegation option, the initiator cannot specify the amount of energy that will be spent, but it is directly proportional to the number of shares that will be sent (the more shares are delegated, the more energy will be spent).